| Description | Red Larkspur ( Delphinium nudicaule) is a small species of Delphinium with orange-red flowers. |

 | Moisture | moist |

-| Soil & Site | found growing in thickets, deciduous forests, and open rocky slopes, prefers well drained soils |
+| Soil & Site | Found growing in thickets, deciduous forests, and open rocky slopes, prefers well-drained soils |

 | Temperature | I have seen it listed as being hardy to -10 F and 0 F ? |

-| Flowers | tubular, reddish orange, borne on thin stalks, pollinated by hummingbirds, have spurs on the backside of the flower |
+| Flowers | Tubular, reddish orange, borne on a thin stalk.
+Pollinated by hummingbirds, have nectar spurs on the backside of the flower, |

-| Leaves | mostly at base, tri-lobed |
+| Leaves | The tri-lobed leaves are mostly found at the base. |

-| Roots | deep woody roots |
+| Roots | Form deep woody roots. |

 | Dimensions | 10-12 inches tall, sometimes taller |